-The society instigated Italian language classes and social events for the community, as well as the popular Madonna del Rosario procession, which is still led annually from Ancoats across Manchester city centre.
-The procession involves the carrying of religious emblems and wearing of the colourful regional dress of Italy.
+The society instigated Italian language classes and social events for the community and the popular Madonna del Rosario procession, still led annually from Ancoats across Manchester city centre.
+The procession involves carrying religious emblems and wearing the colourful regional dress of Italy.

 You can see pictures of past processions and find out more about the society here.